nvdaes/placeMarkers/readme.md

 ## Changes for 3.1 ##
 * Translation updates and new language.
+* Bookmark position is not announced in skim reading.

 ## Changes for 3.0 ##
 * Added support for skim reading.